 How to Get Your New Hampshire Insurance License in 2026

 New Hampshire requires zero pre-licensing education hours.
-Compare 5 NHID-approved exam prep courses, get PSI exam details, and get your NH insurance license in as little as 2 weeks.
+Compare 5 NHID-approved exam prep courses, get PSI exam details, and complete your NH insurance licensing steps after exam, application, and state processing.

 Exam Prep Cost